man-goat/YATA/readme.md

 aren't we tired of them by now?

+## motivation:
-bypass the need to email myself youtube links or articles
+replace the workflow of emailing myself/discord messaging myself/text myself youtube links or articles

+eventually become Yet Another Todo-ish Application

+## how to use
+`docker compose -f docker-compose.yml up -d backend`

 ## features